AGuyNamedDJ/Hacker-News/README.md

 A Details page, that shows the complete news content.
 Important note: Right now, there will be no persistent database in our application; we will simply be using a JavaScript array to hold objects in the server's RAM.

----

-10/27 Lectures with the package json info in the scripts valueListing Posts

----

-working on the 7 styling initial route
+Recursion: Think of how the chicken needed the egg, but the egg needs the chicken, etc